Interplay of Pauli blockade with electron-photon coupling in quantum dots: Lifted Valley Degeneracy

 For this application the resonance condition Eq.~(\ref{eq_resonanceCrudeApprox}) can be used, $\omega_p \approx \sqrt{2} |t_c \cos\varphi_v|$, with $\eps = U$.
 Thus, the probe field is resonant with the splitting between the energy levels $\hat E_{1(3)}$ and $ \hat E_2$ approximately given by Eq.~(\ref{eq_E1}-\ref{eq_E2}) in Appendix~\ref{app_characterization}.
 The ALCs of these states with $\hat E_1' - \hat E_6'$, Eq.~(\ref{eq_E1p}-\ref{eq_E6p}), during a sweep of the magnetic field give rise to an extremum in the resonator response, each.
 This is depicted in Fig.~\ref{fig_valleyChar}.
 Unknown DQD parameters can then be inferred by equating the expressions from Appendix~\ref{app_characterization} and solving for the unknown DQD parameters.

 The performance of this scheme is limited by two possible caveats.
-First, the ALCs might be closer than the resonator linewidth $\kappa/2$ and can thus not be resolved individually.
+First, the ALCs might be closer than the resonator linewidth $\kappa/2$ and could thus not be resolved individually.
 This is shown in Fig.~\ref{fig_valleyChar} near $(B_L + B_R)/2 = \SI{37}{\micro\electronvolt}$.
-Second, some of the other resonance conditions, Eq.~(\ref{eq_resonanceCrudeApprox}-\ref{eq_lastResonance}), might be met during the sweep, giving rise to an unexpected extremum.
+Second, some of the other resonance conditions, Eqs.~(\ref{eq_firstOtherResonance})-(\ref{eq_lastResonance}), might be met during the sweep, giving rise to an unexpected extremum.
 This is shown by the cyan highlight in Fig.~\ref{fig_valleyChar}.
-In both cases it is not impossible to infer unknown DQD parameters but since it is unclear which extrema belong to which equation additional effort is necessary to find a consistent mapping.